-The Pupil Premium is additional funding given to schools by the Government so that they can support their disadvantaged students and close the attainment gap between them and their peers.
+The purpose of the additional funding is for schools to target provision to raise attainment of disadvantaged students and to close the attainment gap between them and their peers.

 The Department for Education states:

 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.

 |SCHOOL YEAR||TOTAL PUPIL PREMIUM FUNDING||NUMBER OF STUDENTS||% OF COHORT|